jrrouse88/complete-docker-and-php/README.md

 ```

 The second way is to create a second docker compose file to overwrite whatever changes you may need.
 That will be covered in the next chapter.

+## Chapter Eight - A Development Build

+We can create a second docker-compose file that will be used locally.
+This new file will have all the correct settings we need to work on a site that uses a docker setup.
+The original, we'll change a bit to account for production environment.

+---

+### Useful Commands:

+`docker compose -f docker-compose.dev.yaml --build -d`

+Using the `-f` flag in the up command will allow you to specify a docker-compose file to use for the command.

+---